 - What happens if I overdose?

-- What should I avoid while taking ethinyl estradiol and norethindrone?
+- What should I avoid while taking birth control pills?

-- What other drugs will affect ethinyl estradiol and norethindrone?
+- What other drugs will affect birth control pills?

 - Where can I get more information?

-What is ethinyl estradiol and norethindrone (Junel Fe)?
+What is ethinyl estradiol and norethindrone?

-Ethinyl estradiol and norethindrone contains a combination of female hormones that prevent ovulation (the release of an egg from an ovary).
+Ethinyl estradiol and norethindrone is a combination birth control pill containing female hormones that prevent ovulation (the release of an egg from an ovary).
 This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

 Ethinyl estradiol and norethindrone may also be used for purposes not listed in this medication guide.

-What are the possible side effects of ethinyl estradiol and norethindrone?
+What are the possible side effects of birth control pills?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have any of these serious side effects:
+Stop using this medicine and call your doctor at once if you have:

-- chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+- heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

 - a change in the pattern or severity of migraine headaches;

-- symptoms of depression (sleep problems, weakness, mood changes).
+- symptoms of depression--sleep problems, weakness, tired feeling, mood changes.

-Less serious side effects may include:
+Common side effects may include:

-- breast swelling or tenderness;
+- breast tenderness;

-- problems with contact lenses;
+- problems with contact lenses.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about ethinyl estradiol and norethindrone?
+What is the most important information I should know about birth control pills?